ROHIT-130SE/ShopPlusPlus-E-Commece/README.md

 This project is a personal project developed as part of a capstone project and does not include any specific licensing.
 It is intended for educational purposes and not for distribution or commercial use.

-## Closing Statements

-- **Experience ShopPlusPlus:** Immerse yourself in the ShopPlusPlus experience by exploring our live demo [here](https://panicky-bee-capris.cyclic.app/).
 - Coded by [Rohit Bose](https://www.linkedin.com/in/rohitbose/).